What You Need to Know

-- Neurofibromas can grow on nerves in the skin (cutaneous neurofibroma), under the skin (subcutaneous) or deeper in the body, including in the abdomen, chest and spine.
+- Neurofibromas can grow on nerves in the skin, under the skin or deeper in the body, including in the abdomen, chest and spine.

-- People with NF1 are predisposed to developing multiple neurofibromas.
-Most of these tumors do not hurt or cause problems, but some may itch or be painful.
+- Most of these tumors do not hurt or cause problems, but some neurofibromas itch or are painful, and some become tumors.

-- Treatment consists of observation and, if necessary, surgical removal.
-Researchers are looking into various medicines to shrink neurofibromas in patients with NF1.
+- Treatment consists of observation and, if necessary, medications or surgical removal.

 What causes neurofibromas?